 The current basis upon which the foreign income of corporations resident in Australia is taxed is set out below.

 - Foreign dividends or distributions paid on equity interests as defined for Australian income tax purposes (i.e. the exemption does not apply to dividends paid on legal form shares that are treated as debt interests) are exempt from tax when received by a resident corporate tax entity that holds at least a 10% participation interest in the foreign company.
 The exemption also applies to distributions received indirectly (e.g. via a trust) by resident companies.
-However, hybrid mismatch rules, which are currently proposed to apply to income years commencing on or after 1 January 2019, may operate to limit the exemption (see the Group taxation section for more information).
+However, hybrid mismatch rules, which apply to income years commencing on or after 1 January 2019, may operate to limit the exemption (see the Group taxation section for more information).

 - Active foreign branch profits of a resident company from carrying on business through a PE in a foreign country and capital gains made by a resident company from the disposal of non-tainted assets used in deriving foreign branch income (except income and capital gains from the operation of ships or aircraft in international traffic) are not assessable for tax.

 - Other foreign income of Australian resident corporations is subject to tax; however, in most cases, an offset for foreign income tax paid is allowed to the extent of Australian tax payable on such income.

 - Generally, limited partnerships are treated as companies for Australian tax purposes.
 In certain circumstances, foreign limited partnerships, foreign limited liability partnerships, United States (US) limited liability companies, and United Kingdom (UK) limited liability partnerships will be treated as partnerships (i.e. as a flow-through entity) rather than as a company for the purposes of Australia's income tax laws.